South East Strategic Reservoir Option (SESRO)

 Project update

+Customer and community feedback is at the heart of our plans.
 We're engaging stakeholders and local communities as we go, to understand priorities and gather important information and feedback which will all be considered and will help to shape our proposals.
-We've recently published a project update brochure, which you can find here.

 Project update